laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 2: MCP Search for Unsupported Database (Edge Case)
 **Tags:** edge-case
 **Task Description:**
-Use vibe-tools to search for something that will return no MCP servers (e.g., 'CassandraDB on Chromebook').
+Use laravelgpt to search for something that will return no MCP servers (e.g., 'CassandraDB on Chromebook').

 **Expected Behavior:**
 - The command should handle the edge case gracefully